The Nest

 When To Use a Real Estate Escalation Clause

 An escalation clause is usually used when a home or property is very attractive to a buyer or in high demand in the market.
 If multiple buyers are interested in the same property, including an escalation clause in your contract might be a good idea to improve your chances of securing the sale.
-As a buyer, showing your commitment to the deal can also be very valuable.
+As a buyer, showing your commitment to the deal can also be valuable.

 Is an Escalation Clause a Good Idea?

-If you truly desire a property, using an escalation clause is advisable.
+If you genuinely desire a property, using an escalation clause is advisable.
 It can help you prevail in a potential bidding war and demonstrate to the seller how committed you are to purchasing it.

 Including an escalation clause may not always be a good idea.
 It should only be added if the buyer or their real estate agent is confident there will be multiple competitive offers on the house.
 This is because its inclusion can weaken the power of negotiations.
 The clause communicates to the seller the level of interest in the property and the maximum amount the buyer is willing to pay for it.